the-events-calendar/event-tickets/readme.txt

 = [TSM] TBD =

 * Feature - Add tooltips to Attendee Report page [120856]
+* Feature - Add tooltip to explain what statues are behind Pending Order Completion [120862]
+* Feature - Add tooltip to explain the Available Count Per Ticket [120862]
 * Tweak - Add method to get all possible names of the completed status by Commerce [122458]
 * Tweak - Change attendee registration page shortcode to use ID instead of page slug, add function for backward compatibility [124997]
 * Tweak - Change success message for ticket move [102635]
 * Tweak - Ticket Attendee and Order Page Header css by changing overflow to visible [120862]
 * Tweak - Update status manage to accept provider names or abbreviations [120862]
-* Tweak - Add tooltip to explain what statues are behind Pending Order Completion [120862]
-* Tweak - Add tooltip to explain the Available Count Per Ticket [120862]
 * Fix - Add checks to `tribe_events_count_available_tickets()` and `tribe_events_has_unlimited_stock_tickets()` to properly detect unlimited tickets.
 [119844]
 * Fix - Make Attendees Report match the order report, specifically "Total Tickets Issued" should not include cancelled tickets [69823]
 * Fix - On deletion of an attendee update the shared capacity for Tribe Commerce Tickets [106516]